privet-kitty/Munsellpicker/README.md

 ```
 javaw -jar Munsellpicker.jar
 ```
-If you use windows, it will be better to run `Munsellpicker-windows.exe` instead.
+If you use Windows, it will be better to run `Munsellpicker-windows.exe` instead.

 If you don't have JRE, you can find it on [java.com](https://java.com/download/).
 JRE 8 (Ver.
 1.8) is recommended.